gidoUninova/nova-school-of-science-and-technology-novaas/README.md

 1. Add the environment model file within the folder "files/".
 Note that the name of the file **must** be kept -> model.aasx.
 In particular this file follows the data model provided in https://www.plattform-i40.de/PI40/Redaktion/EN/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.html and can be created by using the aasx-package-explorer tool (https://github.com/admin-shell-io/aasx-package-explorer); **The aasx-package-explorer tool allows to save the environment model in several formats.
 However, the file format currently supported by NOVAAS is "aasx w/ JSON"**;
 1. Change the httpauth file in the folder "files/httpauth" properly;
 1. Run the docker and/or docker-compose commands.
+1. Change the logic to ensure the connection of NOVAAS to the asset (in the example the logic to handle this connection is part of the "DPDM/OperationalData" flow).

 ###Notes